-Trump sides with Musk in right-wing row over worker visas
+Trump Sides With Musk In Right-Wing Row Over Worker Visas

 Musk, who had already infuriated some Republicans after leading an online campaign that helped tank a bipartisan budget deal last week, fired back at his critics.

-Posting on X, the social media site he owns, he warned of a "MAGA civil war."
+Posting on X, he warned of a "MAGA civil war" over the visas, which he said were critical "for those who want America to win."

-Musk bluntly swore at one critic, adding that "I will go to war on this issue."
+Musk swore at one critic, adding: "I will go to war on this issue."

 That, in turn, drew a volley from Trump strategist Steve Bannon, who wrote on the Gettr platform that the H1-B program brings in migrants who are essentially "indentured servants" working for less than American citizens would.